There is a translation of this article into French.

 A basic income is a periodic cash payment unconditionally delivered to all on an individual basis, without means test or work requirement (BIEN’s definition of Basic Income)

 The coronavirus pandemic is causing huge suffering for those individuals who experience serious attacks of the disease, and for the families and friends of those who die from it.
 Everybody understands the social distancing measures that governments around the world are having to implement, because nobody wants health services to be put under so much pressure at any one time that those who need treatment cannot receive it.
+The global economy has been tanking as all sectors have had to shut down.
+Only two sectors – food and medicine – have really been keeping the economy afloat.
+As we all still shop for food, supermarkets have been a lifeline.
+However, an even bigger lifeline, quite literally, has been that of the medical industry.
+With medical devices and equipment such as needles and facemasks in such high demand, medicine has been keeping both people and the economy alive.

 Governments have been doing what they can to protect employees’ incomes when their employers can no longer pay them, and to protect the incomes of self-employed people when their businesses have to cease trading either temporarily or permanently: but the measures put in place often struggle to protect the incomes of large numbers of workers in the informal sector and migrant workers.